 If any problems with your floor arise after installation then firstly contact your installer to discuss.
 Your installer should be able to remedy the problem if it is installation related, or alternatively report the matter to his / your supplier of the flooring for further assistance.

 WARRANTY INFORMATION

-Your Tuscan engineered flooring has a limited 25 year residential warranty against manufacturing defect.
+Your Tuscan multiply engineered flooring has a limited 25 year domestic / residential use warranty against manufacturing defect.